How to start a business

 Sole trader, limited company, society or partnership?

 How you set your business up will depend on the business type you choose.
-Take a look at our guide to help you decide.
+Take a look at our business structure guide to help you decide.

 Which you choose will depend on where you work, whether you have people helping you (such as shareholders) and your purpose.
-It is recommended that you seek professional advice on which company structure is most suitable for you and your business.
+It’s recommended that you seek professional advice on which company structure is most suitable for you and your business.

 Open a business bank account to assist in running your business.
-At The Co-operative Bank we have a range of business bank accounts which offer some great benefits.
+At The Co-operative Bank we have a range of business bank accounts which offer some great benefits, including:

-• The Business Directplus account offers free everyday banking for 30 months for new Co-operative Bank customers (subject to monthly limits)
+• The Business Directplus account offers free business banking for 30 months for new Co-operative Bank customers (subject to monthly limits)

 • The Cash Tariff account offers one of the lowest cash depositing fees on the market

-• The Community Directplus account offers free everyday banking and the ability for our customers to apply to our Customer Donation Fund
+• The Community Directplus is a charity and community account that offers free everyday banking and the ability for our customers to apply to our Customer Donation Fund

 • The Standard Tariff has no transaction limits and charges remain consistent regardless of balance

-You can access all of our business bank accounts online and via telephone banking.
+You can access all our business bank accounts online and via telephone banking.

-Companies House - You will need to register your business with companies house if you are planning to start-up as a Limited Company.
-If you instruct an Accountant, they can assist with business registration.
+You will need to register your business with Companies House if you are planning to start up as a limited company.
+If you instruct an accountant, they can assist with business registration.

-If you are setting up as a sole trader, it is your responsibility to ensure that you are compliant with UK tax requirements.
-Please visit https://www.gov.uk/set-up-sole-trader to find out more.
+If you're setting up as a sole trader, it's your responsibility to ensure that you are compliant with UK tax requirements.
+You can find out more about operating as a sole trader.
 If you have any further questions, you should seek the advice of a suitably qualified adviser.

-Depending on your business sector, you may need to register with certain regulators, for example, if you are opening a food business you will need to register with The Food Standards Agency.
+Depending on your business sector, you may need to register with certain regulators.
+For example, if you're opening a food business you will need to register with The Food Standards Agency.
+You can find out more about which professions are regulated.

 You might be surprised what types of insurance could benefit you and your business.